Oklahoma city approves over $7 million settlement with man wrongfully imprisoned for 48 years - KESQ

 Simmons’ release came after the district attorney’s office found evidence was withheld from his defense attorneys – a so-called Brady violation – the district attorney said in a news release at the time.

-Oklahoma County District Court Judge Amy Palumbo then amended the order in December 2023, dismissing the case against him without prejudice.
+Oklahoma County District Court Judge Amy Palumbo then amended the order in December 2023, dismissing the case against him with prejudice.

 The-CNN-Wire